Illegal trade seizures: Pangolins

 This unsustainable illegal trade continues today, seemingly unabated.
 With the rapidly decreasing populations of Asian pangolin species due to such heavy and unsustainable hunting pressures, a significant growth in the trade of African pangolin species, especially for scales, has been observed in the past eight years.
 Recent seizures include six tonnes of scales destined for Asian markets seized in Tanzania in January 2017 while known seizures of pangolin scales since December 2016 total more than 14 tonnes, potentially representing more than 20,000 individual pangolins.

 This trend is reflected in the map below, where EIA has plotted the publicly available records for pangolin seizures globally.
 When EIA first published the map in February 2016, there were 39 documented seizure incidents within Africa.
 Following further research, the map now shows 113 reported seizure incidents, 39 of which occurred in 2016, highlighting escalation of trade in pangolin scales within Africa.

 Of particular concern is the size of the seized pangolin scale shipments both within Africa and key import hubs in Asia known to originate from Africa, with Tanzania, Nigeria, Cameroon and Uganda emerging as key export hubs.
-Since 2015, there have been 10 seizures of pangolin scales each over two tonnes representing 2,000-5,000 pangolins, seven of which occurred in 2016, either within Africa or originating in Africa and seized in key Asian import.
+Since 2015, there have been 10 seizures of pangolin scales each over two tonnes representing 2,000-5,000 pangolins, six of which occurred in 2016, either within Africa or originating in Africa and seized in key Asian import.
 The largest of these, seized in Hong Kong originating from Nigeria, totalled over seven tonnes of pangolin scales, accounting for 7,000-14,000 pangolins and mislabelled as “recycled plastic”.